boldbi/react-with-go-sample/README.md

   * To install all dependent packages, use the following command `npm install`.

-    > **NOTE:** If you are using Node.js version higher than v16.17, you can update the `package.json` file by adding the following line as a `script` within the `start` command.
-Make ensure that you replace the existing line with this updated script.<br/>
-    "start": "react-scripts --openssl-legacy-provider start"

   * Finally, run the application using the command `npm start`.
 After executing the command, the application will automatically launch in the default browser.
 You can access it at the specified port number (e.g., http://localhost:3000/).

  ## Developer IDE